 Respiratory Distress Syndrome affects as many as 10% of all babies born and a much greater percentage of preterm infants.
 The incidence of RDS increases with increasing prematurity.
 In the past these babies were treated with intubation and through supporting their breathing by artificial ventilation and surfactants.

 Nowadays, Continuous Positive Airway Pressure (CPAP) has emerged as the first line treatment of RDS.
 CPAP helps in keeping the alveoli of the lungs open thereby preventing respiratory failure.
 CPAP also helps in lung growth of preterm babies.
-The NICU team in Sri Ramakrishna Hospital is well versed in the use of CPAP and we have the lowest rates of adverse effects from it which is a testament to our nursing expertise.
+The NICU team in Sri Ramakrishna Hospital is well trained in the use of CPAP and we have the lowest rates of adverse effects from it which is a testament to our nursing expertise.